datalad-handbook/book/docs/basics/101-107-summary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simple, local workflows allow you to version control changing small files, for example your CV, your code, or a book that you are working on, but you can also add very large files to your datasets history.
+Simple, local workflows allow you to version control changing small files, for example, your CV, your code, or a book that you are working on, but you can also add very large files to your datasets history.
 Currently, this can be considered "best-practice building": Frequent :dlcmd:`status` commands, :dlcmd:`save` commands to save dataset modifications,